haozhen315/DeepWaterFraction-Precision-Estimation-of-Sub-Pixel-Scale-Water-Areas-in-Landsat-Imagery/README.md

 # Dependencies

-This project uses several Python libraries and require a GPU .
+This project uses several Python libraries.
 You can install them using pip:

 ```bash
 pip install -r requirements.txt